rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 ## Kubernetes Runtime Requirements

-The runtime requirements to comply with the CIS Benchmark are centered around pod security (PSPs) and network policies.
+The runtime requirements to comply with the CIS Benchmark are centered around pod security (PSPs), network policies and API Server auditing logs.
 These are outlined in this section.
 K3s doesn't apply any default PSPs or network policies.
 However, K3s ships with a controller that is meant to apply a given set of network policies.
 By default, K3s runs with the `NodeRestriction` admission controller.
 To enable PSPs, add the following to the K3s start command: `--kube-apiserver-arg="enable-admission-plugins=NodeRestriction,PodSecurityPolicy,ServiceAccount"`.
 This will have the effect of maintaining the `NodeRestriction` plugin as well as enabling the `PodSecurityPolicy`.
+The same happens with the API Server auditing logs, K3s doesn't enable them by default, so audit log configuration and audit policy must be created manually.

 ### Pod Security Policies